AAlexeykuz/salut_assembler/README.md

 Signal bits are marked white on the build.

+By default P0 OUT is connected to 32x32 screen, P0 IN is connected to the joystick.

-4. Special Registers
+### 4. Special Registers

 1. PC - Program counter.
 It's where CPU reads instructions from.

 2. SP - Stack pointer.
-It shows the top of the stack.
+It shows address of the last value put in stack (0 if it's empty yet).

+Stack is stored at the end of the RAM and can be as big as programmer allows.

 3. IM - Input mask.
 It contains 4 bits that control from which ports input handling can be triggered.

 4. IA - Input address.
 It tells where input handling function is in the memory.

 When input signal bits turn on, if the port in which they're turned on is set in IM it clears signal bits from every port and executes CALL IA instruction, interrupting others.

-5. Flags
+### 5. Flags

 Flags are stored in a PS (Processor state) register.